 A gold discovery in the Juneau area was the first such discovery that resulted in the founding of a town in Alaska—and that town became Alaska’s capital in 1906 when the government transferred from Sitka.

 Today, the number-one employer by far in Juneau is the government, followed by tourism.

 Juneau is home to Alaska’s oldest operating hotel, The Alaskan, which was built the year Alaska became a territory.
 Originally referred to as “a pocket version of the finest hostelry on the West Coast,” the hotel has been restored to reflect its historic Queen Anne style glory.

 One of the most vertical tramways in the world—the Mount Roberts Tramway—whisks visitors up almost 2,000 feet from Juneau’s cruise ship docks in just six minutes.
 The tram’s two 60-passenger cabins are capable of moving 1,050 people uphill per hour, giving visitors a stunning birds’ eye view of area and access to hiking trails from the top.

 Juneau might be one of the best places in the world to see a bald eagle.
 In fact, some estimates say there are between 15,000 and 30,000 of them within the Juneau area.
 That’s a lot when you consider there are only about 32,000 human residents.

 Whether you’re just in town for a weekend or working as a guide for the season, a little background knowledge about Juneau will make your stay more enjoyable.
 And it will give you cred with any visitors you’re guiding around town.
 It’s a worthy place to visit, both culturally and environmentally—and a few fun facts makes it even more fun.
-If working a season in Juneau sounds like fun to you, check out Alaska Tour Jobs for more information.
+If working a summer in Juneau sounds like fun to you, check out Alaska Tour Jobs for more information.